db-rdz/JSQL-Vue/README.md

   .
 ```

-After this you should be able to use the jsql component on your template sections.
+After this you should be able to use the jsql component on your template section.

 ## SmartTable Data/Options